Are There Heavy Metals in Makeup?

-Cosmetic products may contain either petroleum- or mineral-based colorants.
-I prefer mineral pigments because they do not contain contaminants associated with petroleum.
+Personally, I only use makeup with mineral pigments, because at least they do not contain contaminants associated with petroleum.
 These contaminants may include carcinogenic and endocrine-disrupting benzo[a]pyrene.
-They also may include carcinogenic PAHs (polycyclic aromatic hydrocarbons), and thyroid-disrupting and allergenic resorcinol.
+They may also include carcinogenic polycyclic aromatic hydrocarbons (PAHs) and potentially thyroid-disrupting and skin sensitizing resorcinol.
 You can see many other impurities on the FDA website.

 Additionally, petroleum pigments may be comedogenic (1).
-Thus, if you have acne-prone skin, you have another reason to avoid cosmetics with petroleum pigments.
-On my blog, you will find makeup with mineral pigments only.
+Therefore, if you have acne-prone skin, you have another reason to avoid cosmetics with petroleum pigments.
+(Learn about 15 pore clogging ingredients to avoid and how to exfoliate acne prone skin.)

-And in 2011, the Canadian Environmental Defense tested makeup bags of six Canadian women (49 face makeup products).
-They looked for arsenic, cadmium, lead, nickel, beryllium, thallium, mercury, and selenium.
-The researchers found that all the products had multiple heavy metals in them.
-Even the “cleanest” of them had both nickel and beryllium.
+Next, in 2011, the Canadian Environmental Defense tested makeup bags of six Canadian women (49 face makeup products).
+They looked for arsenic, lead, cadmium, nickel, beryllium, thallium, mercury, and selenium.
+The researchers found that all the beauty care products had multiple heavy metals in them.
+Even the “cleanest” of them had both nickel and beryllium (source).

-In 2013, University of California researchers found at least one of nine toxic heavy metals in all 24 lip glosses and eight lipsticks it tested.
-The list included chromium, cadmium, aluminum, manganese, and lead, among others.
+Further, in 2013, researchers at the University of California found at least one of nine toxic heavy metals in each of the 24 lip glosses and eight lipsticks they tested.
+The list included cadmium, chromium, aluminum, manganese, and lead, among others.
 Most of the tested lip products contained high concentrations of titanium and aluminum.
 All examined products had detectable manganese.
-Lead was detected in 24 products (75%), with an average concentration of 0.36 ± 0.39 ppm.
+Lead was detected in 24 products (75%), with an average concentration of 0.36 ± 0.39 ppm (source).

 Don’t the results of these tests make you want to find the safest makeup brands even more?